 994-5326; Hamilton Hall 114

 Investigates complaints of discrimination, harassment or sexual violence.

 Oversees health and safety issues related to international travel.

 Allen Yarnell Center for Student Success Services

-• Office of Financial Education – helps students reduce or assess student loan debt; also provides counsel related to savings, budgeting, loans, salary negotiation, retirement, etc.
+- Office of Financial Education: helps students reduce or assess student loan debt, provides counsel related to savings, budgeting, loans, salary negotiation, retirement, etc.

-• Performs welfare checks on students that parents, faculty, staff or fellow students may be concerned about.
+- Performs welfare checks on students about which parents, faculty, staff or fellow students may be concerned.

 - Provides escorts on campus any time, day or night.